bokeh/bokeh/sphinx/source/docs/quickstart.rst

 high-performance interactivity over very large or streaming datasets in quick and easy way.

-Offering both powerful and flexible features to enable user very advanced customizations in on hand and simplicity on the other Bokeh exposes different interface levels to the users: a low Level (and more flexible) glyph interface, an intermediate level interface called plotting and a high level interface that can be used to build complexs plot in a simple way.
+Offering both powerful and flexible features to enable very advanced customizations in one hand and simplicity on the other Bokeh exposes different interface levels to the users:

+* a low Level (and more flexible) glyph interface
+* an intermediate level interface called plotting
+* a high level interface that can be used to build complexs plot in a simple way.

 Charts layer is still experimental and may significantly change in the next releases.
 Plotting should be preferred for a more stable or production code.
 For this reason